superdweebie/sijit/docs/ModuleManager/ModuleManager.md

 When injecting objects, the moduleManager will check the module to see if it has a prototype.
 If it does, then it will create a new instance, and inject that.
-If it does not, then it will inject a clone of the module.
+If it does not, then it will just inject the module.

 #Proxy Objects